The Church of Jesus Christ of Latter-day Saints in England: History

-The LDS Church traces its origins to western New York state in the United States of America (USA) and was formally established by Joseph Smith in 1830.
+The LDS Church traces its origins to western New York state in the United States and was formally established by Joseph Smith in 1830.
 The church's early history was defined in part by its missionary activities and, due to the shared language, England was one of the earliest places to be proselytised.
 Some early members were also English, or of English origin, living in the US.

-1837–1841: early missions To England
+1837–1841: early missions to England

 In 1837, Smith approached Heber C. Kimball in the Kirtland Temple and called for him to proclaim the gospel in England.
 This calling was then also extended to Orson Hyde, Willard Richards, and Joseph Fielding.
 They left Kirtland, Ohio, for New York on 13 June 1837 and were met by three other missionaries (John Goodson, Isaac Russell, and John Snyder).
 On 1 July, this group of seven set off together for Liverpool, England, on the vessel Garrick and arrived on 20 July 1837.

 Two days later they went by coach to Preston where Joseph Fielding had a brother, Reverend James Fielding, who agreed to allow them to preach in his Vauxhall Chapel during the morning service on 23 July 1837.
 Kimball and Hyde both spoke at the meeting and the missionaries would return to Vauxhall Chapel to speak further at that afternoon's service and on the following Wednesday.
 However, after that, James Fielding became aware some of his congregation had requested to be baptised by the missionaries and they were stopped from giving any further speeches there.

 Nine of Fielding's congregation were baptised on Sunday morning 30 July 1837 in the nearby River Ribble, before a crowd of thousands.
 The first to be baptised into the LDS Church in England was George D. Watt.
 On 6 August 1837, the first branch of the church was established in Preston, which remains today the oldest continuously functioning unit of the LDS Church.

 In September 1837, the group obtained access to a building, "The Cockpit", by way of the Preston Temperance Society and meetings began to be held there regularly, including the first general conference of the LDS Church in England, which was held on Christmas Day 1837.
 By the time this conference was held, there were several branches, or small congregations, established in Alston, Bedford, Whittle, Daubers, Hunter's Hill, Chatburn, and Penwortham, among other places.

 On 8 April 1838, a second conference was held at which Joseph Fielding became president of the British Mission, with Richards and William Clayton as counselors.
 On 20 April 1838, the other members of this first mission, who were not staying on, left Liverpool to return to the US aboard the ship Garrick.
 In that first year of proselytising there had been around 1600 baptisms in the United Kingdom, and nearly 1500 were mostly attributable to Heber C. Kimball alone.